 10 Ways to Add More Laughter to Your Life

 With all the seriousness that school and work bring, we tend to forget how important it is to make time for laughter.
-From hosting a game night to trying out a new hobby like laughter yoga, below are ten ways to promote laughter in your life.
+From hosting a game night to trying out a new hobby like laughter yoga, below are ten ways to promote laughter and positive emotions in your life.

 - Follow a funny meme account: There’s a reason funny memes go viral.
 They make people laugh!
 Follow some funny meme accounts to put a smile on your face every time you hop on social media.